The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

     - **Definition**

 	   1. It is used to perform the mathematical related operation
-	   2. There are many predefined math function in C libray
+	   2. There are many predefined math function in C library
 	   3. All the math function are predefined in `math.h` header file